Miri Dive, Malaysia - RooWanders

 Checking out the underwater world of Miri ranks highly on my to-do list in this part of Borneo.

-Not many would have related Miri as a plausible place to dive.
+Not many would have considered Miri a plausible place to dive.
 But diving in Miri is thought to be among the “healthiest and most beautiful places in the world to dive”.

-We had planned to spend as much time as we could diving in Miri, but bad weather foiled our attempts.
+We planned to spend as much time as possible diving in Miri, but the weather foiled our attempts.
 If not for the quick and flexible arrangement of one particular dive school, this article would not have materialised – at least for the near future – and we would not have the pleasure of checking out the underwater world of Miri.

-We managed to put in a day before our Mulu expedition, but a series of sudden freak weather thwarted our desperate attempt.
+We secured a day before our Mulu expedition for some bubble-blowing expedition.
+But a series of sudden freak weather thwarted our desperate attempt.

-It would be natural to think that diving might not be in the cards for now, yet a small hope or sheer stubbornness as I am known for – we still have an operable dive day after Mulu! – drove me to try again.
+But a sliver of hope or sheer stubbornness as I am known for – we still have an operable dive day after Mulu before our flight home! – drove me to try again.
 And that was how we secured a last-minute dive the next day in the evening after coming back from Mulu.

 Dive Operators

-I have extensively trawled the internet to locate four working dive operators in Miri so you do not have to (found a fifth one but they have stopped operation since a while back).
+I have extensively trawled the internet to locate four working dive operators in Miri, so you do not have to (there’s a fifth one, but they stopped operation a while back).

 The Dive Squad